Philip Vandyke, 'Broad Quay, Bristol' (1785), Merchants Hall, Society of Merchant Venturers, Bristol

 Further Reading on Trade in the Indian Ocean

-- N. Chaudhuri, Trade and Civilisation in the Indian Ocean: An Economic History from the Rise of Islam to 1750 (Cambridge, 1985), chapter 4.
+- N. Chaudhuri, Trade and Civilisation in the Indian Ocean: An Economic History from the Rise of Islam to 1750 (Cambridge, 1985).

 - Maxine Berg, ‘In Pursuit of Luxury: Global History and British Consumer Goods in the Eighteenth Century’, Past & Present 182 (2004): 85-142.

 - Jan de Vries, The Industrious Revolution: Consumer Behavior and the Household Economy 1650 to the Present (Cambridge, 2008).